betty-van/100-days-of-code/r1-log.md

   - No success at switching channels yet, only works for the first channel right now

 ## Day 32: 11-21-19
+  - Got channel switching to work server side and client side, now working on message view...
+  - Feeling noticeably more confident with this and not needing to Google/StackOverflow as often
+  - No work today on freeCodeCamp at all
+  - Still constantly banging my head against the wall, but moving forward slowly.
+Feeling better about myself actually.
+Project looks ugly but more functional than it was before.

 ## Day 33: 11-22-19